rurban/libu8ident/README.md

 Note that we explicitly allow the Latin confusables: 0 1 I ` |
 i.e. U+30, U+31, U+49, U+60, U+7C

+`enum u8id_errors u8ident_check_confusables(const char *buf, const int len)`

+A different, but much less reliable check strategy via confusables.txt only, described in TR 39, Section 4, the skeleton algorithm.
+Each identifier is stored in two dynamic hash tables, and for each confusable match, normalized to NFC, the first wins.
+Only with `--enable-confus / -DHAVE_CONFUS`.

 `char * u8ident_normalize (const char* buf, int len)`